-5. Samantha Escobar: What are your best tips for an at-home blowout with salon results?
+5. Samantha: What are your best tips for an at-home blowout with salon results?

 Jerome: Do not do a rush your blow-dry, separate hair into small sections, and use a round brush to blow-dry.
 Make sure each section is completely dry before moving onto the next.